 The notion of set in emTT agrees with that in Bishop [Bis67] and Martin-Löf [Mar70].
-According to them sets must have an effective nature which is mostly forgotten in any axiomatic approach, when a universe of sets closed under certain properties is assumed as given.
+According to them sets must have an effective nature which is mostly forgotten in any axiomatic approach where a universe of sets closed under certain properties is assumed as given?? as the underlying range of the set variables.??
 In fact, each set A must be specified by providing a finite number of rules to construct all its elements (see the rules of emTT forming elements of sets in [Mai09]).
 It is understood that the rules defining a set are inductive, that is, their application can be iterated any finite number of times.
 The infinite is only potential, and in a certain sense it is always reduced to a finite description, at a higher order: not a finite number of elements, but a finite number of rules to generate (the infinite number of) them.
 In particular the elements of the product type $\Pi{x \in A} B(x)$ are only terms